Tonbandgerät

 Value Markers

-Value markers allow you to track how a single numeric int64_t
+Value markers allow you to track how a single numeric int64_t value changes over time.
+Each marker

 is uniquely identified by a 32-bit, user-selectable ID.
 Note that markers are global and can be updated